Canonical URLs: A Beginner's Guide to Canonical Tags

 Product Page Canonicals

-Log in to your admin panel, then head to “System” > “Configuration.”
+Log in to your admin panel and navigate to “System” > “Configuration.”

 Click “Catalog” and open the “Search Engine Optimizations” section.